openharmony/arkcompiler_cangjie_ark_interop/doc/API_Reference/source_en/apis/AbilityKit/cj-apis-bundle_manager.md

 }
 ```

-**Function:** Describes custom data in the module configuration routing table.
+**Description:** Describes custom data in the routing table of a module configuration.

 **System Capability:** SystemCapability.BundleManager.BundleFramework.Core